apache/spark/docs/sql-ref-syntax-aux-cache-uncache-table.md

 ### Description
 `UNCACHE TABLE` removes the entries and associated data from the in-memory and/or on-disk cache for a given table or view.
-The underlying entries should already have been brought to cache by previous `CACHE TABLE` operation. `UNCACHE TABLE` does not remove a temporary view. `UNCACHE TABLE` on a non-existent table throws an exception if `IF EXISTS` is not specified.
+The underlying entries should already have been brought to cache by previous `CACHE TABLE` operation. `UNCACHE TABLE` on a non-existent table throws an exception if `IF EXISTS` is not specified.

 ### Syntax
 {% highlight sql %}